• Skip to primary navigation

 shark pit squat and goblet squat

-Learn how to do the pendulum squat and why it’s an excellent alternative to the barbell squat.
+Here’s how to do the pendulum squat and why it’s an excellent alternative to the barbell squat

-Many tout barbell squats as the “king of all exercises.”
-No doubt, barbell squats are one of the most effective exercises for targeting your lower body.
+For most, the barbell squats are known as the “king of all exercises.”
+Without a doubt, barbell squats are one of the most effective exercises for targeting your lower body, even your core and stabilizers.
 It’s a free-weight movement that engages your core and stabilizers and lets you load up a barbell with heavy weight.
 However, that’s not to say you should only focus on free weights when trying to build muscle mass and strength in your lower body.
 All in one gym machines have a place too.
 One of the best machine exercises you can do for your lower body is the pendulum squat.

 Pendulum Squat Technique and Muscles Worked

-The pendulum squats are performed on a machine similar to the hack squat.
+The pendulum squats are performed on a machine similar to the hack squat, a favorite movement of the “Quadfather”, Tom Platz.
 But it allows for a greater range of motion.
 The pendulum squat is a compound machine movement that works your quads, hamstrings, and glutes.
 Below we’ll cover the steps on how to perform them.

 1. Load the machine with plates.